Tags: Object Link Tag

 - Sequential: the first object in the list will be generated first, then the second, and so on until all objects have been generated.
 The sequence will then start again with the first object.

 This drop-down lets you choose how the clones of the linked object are generated.
-'Straight Clone' generates full copies, as if you duplicated the object in the object manager.
+'Duplicate' generates full copies, as if you duplicated the object in the object manager.
 'Instances' generates Cinema 4D instances, while 'Render Instances' generates, well, render instances.
 Details of instances and render instances can be found in the Cinema 4D documentation.

 The default setting is 'As Generator' which will then use the same setting as in the Generator object to which the tag is attached.